itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Group Views
 --------------
-At the figure above, there are owned groups of an user:
+At the figure below, there are owned groups of an user:

  .. figure:: pics/owned_groups.PNG
    :scale: 70 %
    :alt: Owned Groups

+View For Owner
+^^^^^^^^^^^^^^^^
 Group members will have more permissions for operations at group if owner of the group gives permission to the other members of group to alter group information.
 And only the owner of the group is allowed to delete people from group or delete group completely.

-View For Owner
-^^^^^^^^^^^^^^^^
+At the figure below owner of group added a new member to the group.
+(Since group is private only member of group can add  people and there is only owner in the group at the begining)

   .. figure:: pics/group_owner.PNG
    :scale: 70 %
    :alt: Group Owner

-At the figure above owner of group added a new member to the group.
-(Since group is private only member of group can add  people and there is only owner in the group at the begining)

 View For Authorized Member
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^